 - When the Office of Information Technology (OIT) receives notification of an employee's separation from the College, access to all technology resources is restricted by the close-of-business on the employee's last working day, unless otherwise instructed by the Office of Human Resources. - In the event of immediate access suspension, an authorizing College administrator contacts the Office of Information Technology Chief Information Officer or the Executive Director.
-The Chief Information Officer or Executive Director notifies the appropriate security personnel to ensure that the access to technology resources is immediately disabled. - ➤ In the event of immediate access suspension, an authorizing College administrator contacts the Office of Information Technology Chief Information Officer or the Executive Director.
-The Chief Information Officer or Executive Director notifies the appropriate security personnel so that the access to technology resources is immediately disabled. - In lieu of hard copy signatures, the College allows employees to obtain signatures for the Employee Exit Checklist sheet via email correspondences.
-The Office of Information Technology prefers to receive these email correspondences via the oitsecurity@dcc.edu email account. - Electronic requests to terminate employees are processed in one of two ways: - 1) Via email - The Office of Information Technology receives the "Employee Exit Checklist" via the oitsecurity@dcc.edu email account. - The "Employee Exit Checklist" form is signed and returned to the employee or the employee's supervisor via the oitsecurity@dcc.edu email account.

-- The request is processed by OIT security staff and access for the employee is disabled. - 2) Via TalentEd Employee Management System (A web-based application that is a component of PeopleAdmin used by the Office of Human Resources to manage employee records.) - The Office of Information Technology receives an email notification from the TalentEd online system and a corresponding OIT Helpdesk ticket for the employee in the email notification. - The request is processed by OIT security staff and access for the employee is disabled. - > Retirees will not retain access to their email account upon separation from the College.
+The Chief Information Officer or Executive Director notifies the appropriate security personnel to ensure that the access to technology resources is immediately disabled. - Electronic requests to terminate employees are processed as follows: - Via TalentEd Employee Management System (A web-based application that is a component of PeopleAdmin used by the Office of Human Resources to manage employee records.) - The Office of Information Technology receives an email notification from the TalentEd online system and a corresponding OIT Helpdesk ticket for the employee in the email notification. - The request is processed by OIT security staff and access for the employee is disabled. - 2) Via the LCTCS Termed Employee Report - The Office of Information Technology receives the report via email. - The report is processed by OIT security staff and access for the employee is disabled. - 3) Via the annual security file cleanup process - The Office of Information Technology (OIT) receives notice from the department head in response to the cleanup report received from OIT. - The report is processed by OIT security staff and access for the employee is disabled. - Retirees will not retain access to their email account upon separation from the College.